materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 These are books/resources that are recommended for understanding our group's preferred writing style.

-* George Orwell's Essay on "Politics and the English language".
-Google for it.
+* George Orwell's Essay on ["Politics and the English language"](https://www.orwell.ru/library/essays/politics/english/e_polit).
 * William Strunk Jr.'s "The Elements of Style".
 You can find it on Amazon or the library.